deutsche-nationalbibliothek/casimir-workshop/workbooks/04_analysing-the-long-tail.md

 to false negatives, i.e. missing a label that should have been assigned to a document, we might want to weight missing infrequent labels higher than missing frequent labels, still holding to the assumption that infrequent labels are more specific and informative.
+Same goes for true
+positives: we want to reward the correct assignment of infrequent labels higher than the correct assignment of frequent labels.
 So we assume the following costs: $$C_{\text{tp}} = C_{\text{fn}} = w_{\lambda},$$ (with
 $w_{\lambda}$ the label weight derived from the propensity score as
 $1/p_{\lambda}$) and $C_{\text{fp}} = \textit{const}$.

-CASIMiR supports this by allowing to pass different a constant for false
+CASIMiR supports this by allowing to pass a constant cost for false positives.
+It provides some predefined strategies for setting this constant via the argument `cost_fp_constant =` that can take the following values:

-positives:
+- `"mean"`: mean of the gold-standard label weights
+- `"max"`: maximum of the gold-standard label weights
+- `"min"`: minimum of the gold-standard label weights
+- numeric value: a custom numeric value

 ``` r
 res_propensity <- map_dfr(